-The Group's approach to managing liquidity risk is to ensure that the Group secures funding significantly larger than present and future requirements.
+The Group's approach to managing liquidity risk is to ensure that the Group secures funding in excess of its present and future requirements.
 The Group continuously monitors the extent to which contractual receipts exceed contractual payments and the levels of new advances are correlated to the levels of liquidity.
-Liquidity risks are closely monitored by the risk management and finance departments and reported to the Assets and Liabilities Committee (ALCO) and the Board.
+Liquidity risks are closely monitored by the risk management and finance departments and reported to the Assets and Liabilities Committee (ALCO) and the Board of directors.

 The Group continues to calibrate stress testing scenarios to current market conditions in order to assess the impact on the Group in the current extreme stress environment.
-As at the reporting date the liquidity and funding position of the Group remains strong and is well placed to absorb and manage the impacts of this disruption.
+As at the reporting date the liquidity and funding position of the Group remains adequate and is well placed to absorb and manage the impacts of this disruption.